 WILLEMITE ZINCITE HYDROZINCITE

 Willemite Zincite Hydrozincite specimen from a renowned location.
-Hard to find the light blue Hydrozincite and this piece also shows pink Calcite and a little green Willemite under UV light.
-The black colour material is Franklinite and the red is Zincite.
+Hard to find the light blue Hydrozincite and this piece also shows pink Calcite and green Willemite.
+You will need a UV Short Wave light to view this fluorescence.
 This stunning specimen with a great combination of fluorescent minerals, from a famed location, would grace any collection.
-Photos shown in short wave UV light, long wave UV light and indoor lighting with flash.
+Photos shown in short wave UV light and indoor lighting flash.

 Sterling Hill Mine, Franklin, New Jersey, USA.

 Willemite is a rare zinc mineral.
 The deposit at Franklin, New Jersey is unique.
-Not only is Willemite found but other rare minerals are also found there and some in large quantities.
 Minerals such as Zincite, Franklinite, Rhodonite, Greenockite, fluorescent Calcite and various zeolites.
 In the case of Willemite the secondary minerals were probably Smithsonite and Hemimorphite.
 At other localities for Willemite it is more scarce and forms as a secondary mineral from primary zinc deposits.

 Renamed in 1830 in honor of William I, King 1813-1840 of the Netherlands.

 It forms octahedral crystals that are typical of the Spinel group of minerals.
-Specimens from Franklin often contain the rounded black grains of Franklinite surrounded by white Calcite and/or greenish Willemite with a sprinkling of red Zincite.
-Specimens of this exotic and interesting mineral are truly valued by mineral collectors.
+Specimens from Franklin often contain the rounded black grains of Franklinite surrounded by white Calcite.
+Some have greenish Willemite with a sprinkling of red Zincite.

 Calcite name is from chalix the Greek word for lime.
 This is a most amazing yet, common mineral.
 Comprising about 4% by weight of the Earth’s crust and formed in many different geological environments.
 Calcite can form rocks of considerable mass and constitutes a significant part of all three major rock classification types.
 It forms oolitic, fossiliferous and massive limestones in sedimentary environments.
 Calcite serves as the cements for many sandstones and shales.
 Limestone becomes marble from the heat and pressure of metamorphic events.
-Calcite is even a major component in the igneous rock called Carbonatite and forms the major portion of many hydrothermal veins.
+Calcite forms the major portion of many hydrothermal veins.

 Calcite is so abundant and widely distributed it is no wonder that it can be so varied.
 The crystals of calcite can form literally a thousand different shapes.
-By combining the basic forms of the positive rhombohedron, negative rhombohedron, steeply, moderately and slightly inclined rhombohedrons, various scalahedrons, prism and pinacoid to name a few of the more common forms.
-There are more than 300 Calcite crystal forms identified and these forms can combine to produce the thousand different crystal variations.
+By combining basic forms of the rhombohedron, various scalahedrons, prism and pinacoid to name a few.
+There are more than 300 Calcite crystal forms identified, combined to produce a thousand different crystal variations.
 Calcite also produces many twin varieties, they are favorites among twin collectors.
-There are also phantoms, included crystals, color varieties, pseudomorphs and unique associations.
+There are also phantoms, included crystals, colour varieties, pseudomorphs and unique associations.
 Fluorescent Calcites often contain Lead and Manganese.